curtmorgan3/handy_helper/README.md

 To run the client locally, from the `client` directory, run `npm start`.
 A server should start on `127.0.0.1:3000`.

+To develop the server locally, you'll need a local install of [PostgreSQL](https://www.postgresqltutorial.com/install-postgresql/).
+Postgres will need to be running along side the local server in order for Database calls to be made.
+The linked tutorial covers this pretty well.
+To view changes to the database, you can use the included `psql` command line tool, but I recommend something like [Postico](https://eggerapps.at/postico/) to make your life much easier.

 ## Contributing

 ### Developing Locally